Curling: The Framework That Replaces Scrum

 • The Thrower executes with precision, releasing at exactly the right moment with exactly the right weight.

-Sound familiar?
-It should.
-This is how the best software teams already work — they just don't have a name for it.
+This is how the best software teams already work.
+Curling is just the name for it.

 The Curling Principles